mikube/k8s-debugkit/README.md

 kubectl apply -f k8s-debugkit.yaml # Default svc type: NodePort
 ```

+And then, access to the debugkit via k8s Service, `kubectl port-forward`, or IP addr directly (Need specific env such as microk8s or telepresence)

 ## (1) Want to know which global ip is used
 ```
 wget http://{debugkit's ip addr}/info/ip